-Make sure that the Car Damage dataset is selected.
+Make sure that the Car Damage dataset with subset is selected.

 Select image as Input feature and class as Target feature.

-Click Create, and the EfficientNet B0 blocks will be added to the Modeling canvas.
+Click Create, and all blocks needed will be added to the Modeling canvas.

 Before you run the experiment, click the Settings tab and change the Learning rate to 0.0005.